-Lorraine O’Grady (b.1934) combines complex notions related to humanist studies on gender, the politics of diaspora and identity, and reflections on aesthetics by using a variety of mediums that include performance, photo installations, moving media, and photomontage.
-A native of Boston, MA, her work involves her heritage as a New Englander, and daughter of parents from Caribbean and Irish backgrounds.
-After he graduating from Wellesley College in 1954 studying economics and literature, she served as an intelligence analyst for the United States government, a literary commercial translator, and rock music critic.
+Lorraine O’Grady (b.1934) combines strategies related to humanist studies on gender, the politics of diaspora and identity, and reflections on aesthetics by using a variety of mediums that include performance, photo installation, moving media, and photomontage.
+A native of Boston, MA, her work involves her heritage as a New Englander, and daughter of Caribbean immigrant parents.
+After she graduated from Wellesley College in 1956 studying economics and Spanish literature, she served as an intelligence analyst for the United States government, a literary and commercial translator, and rock music critic.
 Turning to visual arts in the late 1970s, OʼGrady became an active voice within the alternative New York art world of the time.
-In addition to addressing feminist concerns, her work tackled cultural perspectives, which were underrepresented during the feminist movements of the early 1970s.
+In addition to addressing feminist concerns, her work tackled cultural perspectives that had been underrepresented during the feminist movements of the early 1970s.

-In the 1980s, O’Grady created two of her most notable bodies of works, Mlle Bourgeoise Noire (1980–83), a guerilla performance taking place in the heart of New York’s downtown art scene, and Art Is . . .
-(1983), a joyful performance in Harlem’s African-American Day Parade in September 1983.
-In Mlle Bourgeoise Noire, O’Grady takes on an extravagant persona under the Futurist dictum that art has the power to change the world and was in part created as a critique of the racial apartheid still prevailing in the mainstream art world.
-Wearing a costume made of 180 pairs of white gloves from Manhattan thrift shops and carrying a white cat-o-nine-tails made of sail rope from a seaport store and studded with white chrysanthemums, Mlle Bourgeoise Noire (Miss Black Middle-Class) was an equal-opportunity critic.
+In the 1980s, O’Grady created two of her most currently recognized bodies of work, Mlle Bourgeoise Noire (1980–83), a guerilla performance taking place in the heart of New York City’s downtown art scene, and Art Is . . .
+(1983), a joyful performance in Harlem’s African-American Day Parade.
+In Mlle Bourgeoise Noire, O’Grady’s extravagant persona responded to the Futurist dictum that art has the power to change the world and was in part a critique of the racial apartheid still prevailing in the mainstream art world.
+Wearing a costume made of 180 pairs of white gloves from thrift shops and carrying a white cat-o-nine-tails of sail rope from a seaport store that she had studded with white chrysanthemums, Mlle Bourgeoise Noire (Miss Black Middle-Class) was an equal-opportunity critic.
 She gave both timid black artists and thoughtless white institutions a “piece of her mind.”
-Under this persona, O’Grady visited the bourgeoning Just Above Midtown black avant-garde gallery, then the recently opened New Museum of Contemporary Art.
+Under this persona, O’Grady visited both the bourgeoning Just Above Midtown black avant-garde gallery and the then recently opened New Museum of Contemporary Art.

-Art Is . . . embodies O’Grady’s desire to fully connect with the audience, The performance was undertaken in a spirit of elation which carried over through the day; unlike previous works which had critiqued the art world from within, this piece was to be about life and art.
-O’Grady The 9 x 15 ft. antique-styled gold frame mounted on the gold-skirted parade float moved slowly up Adam Clayton Powell Boulevard, framing everything it passed as art.
-Today, the work is a compelling reminder of the politic and power of art making, and the joy in experiencing art itself.
+Art Is . . . embodied O’Grady’s desire to fully connect with the audience.
+The performance was undertaken in a spirit of elation which carried over through the day; unlike previous works which had critiqued the art world from within, this piece went outside to be about life and art.
+O’Grady used a 9 x 15 foot antique-styled gold frame mounted on a gold-skirted parade float that moved slowly up Adam Clayton Powell Boulevard, framing everything it passed as art.
+Today, the work is a compelling reminder of the politics and power of art making, as well as the joy of experiencing art.